 Detailing the K1FM Magnetic Loop Antenna

-This summer (2019) I was introduced to the K1FM HF Magnetic Loop Antenna.
+The summer of 2019 I was introduced to the K1FM HF Magnetic Loop Antenna.
 It was seen on the front cover of August 2018 QST magazine.
 An article in the May 2019 issue of QST featured this antenna by Alain De Carolis, K1FM, so I decided to build one from scratch.
 There were some things left out of the article and some items are hard or impossible to obtain.
 Mainly the geared tuning capacitor.
 Some detail as to the connections of the capacitor were vague.
-Nothing was mentioned that you cannot tune the whole HF band with only one loop.
+Nothing was mentioned that you cannot tune the whole HF band with only one loop unless you find a capacitor with a large tuning range.
 Obtaining the 3D printed parts takes a little bit of effort if you don't have a 3D printer or you've never ordered them online.
 If you have a friend that has a 3D printer you're all set.
 There is not much to the antenna.
 Just an exciter loop (smaller) and a radiator loop (larger).
 The radiator is just an LC tuned circuit.

 The advantages of a magnetic loop antenna is its high efficiency, size, profile, low to ground mounting, ease of setting up, excellent for QRP, ....
 Its disadvantages are its narrow bandwidth, touchy tuning, fragile, partially waterproof, not wind proof, low power usage only unless you use a vacuum variable capacitor which will be much larger in size and cost more than the whole project.
 Also you must not stand or sit near the antenna when operating.
 You will be exposed to high levels of non-ionizing radiation .